Visitation Blackout Dates: 30 June, 3 July 2017 for R-Day

 All visitors (except valid DoD ID card holders) must report to the Visitor Control Center in order to obtain a background check to enter West Point.
 After completing the background check, you will be issued a West Point Local Area Credential which will authorize you to enter the installation.
 The Visitor Center is located approximately 1/4 mile outside the Thayer Gate at 2107 New South Post Rd, West Point, NY.
 The hours of operation are 6:00am to 4:30pm daily.
 You will not be able to attend an Admissions briefing and tour without these credentials.
 Please allow yourself an extra hour to complete this process.

 |For a guided visit, please make an appointment by calling 845-938-5760/5759. |

 If you are considering West Point for college, we invite you to come for a visit.
-From September to April, we have scheduled day tours available for you and your family to meet with cadets and staff.
+From September to April, we have day tours available for you and your family to meet with cadets and staff.

 These "daily" visits, especially those conducted during the academic year, are the best way to become familiar with West Point – both as a top-ranked college and a military academy.

-The campus is rich in beauty, architecture, and history – you can see it and feel it.
-We invite you to experience it for yourself and, at the same time, give us a chance to get to know you better.
+The campus is rich in beauty, architecture, and history – you can see it and feel it everywhere you go.
+We invite you to experience it for yourself and at the same time, give us a chance to get to know you better.
 During your visit, think about what it would be like to be a West Point Cadet.
 Do you see yourself here?
 Does it feel right?
 Do you want to lead Soldiers and serve your country?

 We hope to see you soon.